SystemCraftsman/strimzi-kafka-cli/examples/3_simple_acl_authorization/readme.md

 kfk clusters --alter --cluster my-cluster -n kafka
 ```

-and put the simple authorization definitions under kafka's `spec` like the following:
+and put the simple authorization definitions under `kafka` like the following:

 ```yaml
 authorization: